daimdo/python-projects/README.md

 # python-projects
-This repository contains Python projects.
+This is a general repository containing Python projects for learning purposes.